katzenpost/docs/drafts/mix_plugin_subscription.rst

 fetch(spool_id, last_message_id, SURBs) commands via mixnet messages addressed to the server application to the remote Provider where the server application is running, on a schedule described in the Fetch Schedule section below.
+This fetch message is encapsulated in a Sphinx packet whose destination is specified as a Provider name and a service name which addresses the specific application plugin.

-The katzenpost server (the Provider where the server application is running) will maintain a subscription table which maps server-side subscription IDs to lists of SURBs.
+The katzenpost server (the Provider where the application plugin is running) will maintain a subscription table which maps server-side subscription IDs to lists of SURBs.

-Upon receiving a fetch message, the katzenpost server will generate a new subscription ID, store the list of SURBs in its subscription table, and send a subscribe(subscription_id, spool_id, last_message_id) message to the server application.
+Upon receiving a fetch message, the katzenpost server will generate a new subscription ID, store the list of SURBs in its subscription table, and send a subscribe(subscription_id, spool_id, last_message_id) message to the server application plugin.

 The server-side subscription lasts until the list of SURBs is exhausted, or the SURBs have expired (due to the mixnet's PKI epoch having ended).
-When the SURBs are exhausted or expired, the katzenpost server terminates the subscription by sending an unsubscribe(subscription_id) message to the server application.
+When the SURBs are exhausted or expired, the katzenpost server terminates the subscription by sending an unsubscribe(subscription_id) message to the server application plugin.

 For each spool, the server application maintains a list of current subscription IDs.

+FIXME: This single lone sentence is misleading because we already have another prior sentence where you say that the server maintains a subscription table.
+So is it a table or a list?
+Which datastructure is it?
+Choose.

 Upon receiving a subscribe(subscription_id, spool_id, last_message_id)
-message, the server application adds the subscription ID to that spool's list of subscriptions.
+message, the server application plugin adds the subscription ID to that spool's list of subscriptions.
 If the spool contains any messages which came after last_message_id, the server applications sends the katzenpost server a new_messages(subscription_id, app_messages) message containing all of the messages that came after last_message_id.

+FIXME: Explain which subscription_id this is because there are two.
+This is almost certainly the server generated subscription_id but we need to be explicit.

-Later, when new messages are written to a spool (note: how this happens is currently outside the scope of this document), for each current subscription to the spool, the server application will send to the katzenpost server new_messages(subscription_id, app_messages) messages containing the new messages.
+Later, when new messages are written to a spool (note: how this happens is currently outside the scope of this document), for each current subscription to the spool, the server application plugin will send to the katzenpost server new_messages(subscription_id, app_messages) messages containing the new messages.

+FIXME: How will the app plugin know how to limit the number of app_messages?
+What if there aren't enough SURBs to see all the app_messages?
+Should the first iteration of this design simply limit the app plugin to sending one Sphinx payload worth of app_messages?

-When the server application receives an unsubscribe(subscription_id) message, it removes that subscription ID from the list of subscriptions for the spool which contains it in its list of current subscriptions. (implementation detail: the server application probably wants to maintain a table mapping subscription_id to spool_id to make this efficient.)
+When the server application plugin receives an unsubscribe(subscription_id) message, it removes that subscription ID from the list of subscriptions for the spool which contains it in its list of current subscriptions. (implementation detail: the server application probably wants to maintain a table mapping subscription_id to spool_id to make this efficient.)

+FIXME: Here again we need to disambiguate the term subscription_id.
+Perhaps instead we should use client_subscription_id and server_subscription_id?

-When the katzenpost server receives a new_messages(subscription_id, app_messages) message from the server application, it looks in its subscription table and finds the next SURB for that subscription_id and uses the SURB to send a new_messages(spool_id, app_messages) mixnet message containing as many of the application messages as will fit in a mixnet message.
+When the katzenpost server receives a new_messages(subscription_id, app_messages) message from the server application plugin, it looks in its subscription table and finds the next SURB for that subscription_id and uses the SURB to send a new_messages(spool_id, app_messages) mixnet message containing as many of the application messages as will fit in a mixnet message.
 While there are more messages and more SURBs remaining, it will send more new_messages mixnet messages.

+FIXME: Why does the new_messages need to encapsulate a spool_id?
+The client already has the context for each SURB it sent and so each of the corresponding SURB replies evoke that context by way of the Sphinx SURBReply Command's id field.
+In Katzenpost Providers are prepared to receive Sphinx packets which will potentially have a recipient command AND a SURB reply command encapsulating a SURB identifier.

 When the katzenpost client receives a new_messages(spool_id, app_messages) message via the mixnet, it consults its list of spools-to-subscription-IDs and for each subscription to that spool it sends a new_messages(subscription_id, app_messages) message to the client application.

+FIXME: This design as you have written it requires the spool_id to be unique instead of local to the specific application plugin.
+This is an unnecessary constraint.
+Whereas instead a three tuple could be used (provider, service, spool_id).
+Why not use this three tuple?
+Why do we want spool IDs to be universally unique?

 7. Fetch Schedule
 =================